Table of Content

 On a separate section, you will find the training videos categorized by type, which is quite convenient, considering how many of them you’ll have to do.

-I wanted to give you a complete picture of what you’ll get when purchasing Bounce Kit because I don’t want you to go in expecting anything more than it is, which is, in my opinion, the absolute minimal amount of information that could constitute a full vertical leap training program.
+I wanted to give you a complete picture of what you’ll get when purchasing Bounce Kit because I don’t want you to go in expecting anything more than it is, which is, in my opinion, the absolute minimum for a full vertical leap training program.

 As mentioned before, Jordan Kilganon has taken the vertical leap world by storm with his electrifying performances where he seemingly defies gravity while performing some of the most unique and difficult dunks ever recorded.